 1a) Explain to your counselor the most likely hazards you may encounter while participating in camping activities and what you should do to anticipate, help prevent, mitigate, and respond to these hazards

-Use your Boy Scout Handbook to look for ideas and treatments of common hazards.
+Use your Scout Handbook to identify common Scouting hazards and their treatments.
 Some of these hazards are outlined in requirement 1c, while other types of injuries could include broken bones, sprains, and burns.
-All first aid hazards are covered in the advancement requirements from Tenderfoot through First Class, with solutions appearing within your Boy Scout handbook.
+All first aid hazards are covered in the advancement requirements from Tenderfoot through First Class (links are to my rank guides!), with solutions appearing in your Boy Scout handbook.

 The most typical hazards you’ll encounter while camping are: